 Case study: printed sensor for condition monitoring

-Applying sensors to a piece of equipment or even a hand-held tool enables a move towards preventative and predictive maintenance that could immediately demonstrate improved operational efficiency and reduced downtime.
+Applying sensors to a piece of equipment enables a move towards preventative and predictive maintenance that could immediately demonstrate improved operational efficiency and reduced downtime.

-DZP Technologies is a partner in the Graphosite consortium which develops graphene sensors for condition monitoring of composite structures.
-Learn more about this project here.
+DZP Technologies is a partner in the Graphosite consortium which develops graphene printed sensors for condition monitoring of composite structures.
+To learn more about the project, click here.